veracruz-project/veracruz/README.markdown

 <img src = "https://confidentialcomputing.io/wp-content/uploads/sites/85/2019/08/cc_consortium-color.svg" width=192>

-**NEWS**: the latest Veracruz release is Veracruz 22.04.
+**NEWS**: the latest Veracruz release is Veracruz 22.04 (see the `veracruz-2204` Git tag).
 See `documents/release-notes/VERACRUZ-2204.markdown` for notable changes in this release.

 Veracruz is now an adopted project of the [Confidential Compute Consortium (CCC)](https://confidentialcomputing.io).